How to Save Objects in SharedPreferences in Flutter

 • getStringList(String key): Returns a list of text values associated with the key.

-All the methods are the same, but, depending on the type of data you want to store, we have a different method, such as numbers, string, among others; from time to time the methods to write:
+All methods are the same, but depending on the type of data you want to store, we have a different method, such as numbers, string, among others; as for the methods for writing:

-• setBool(String key, bool value): Stores a boolean value associated with the key.
+• setBool(String key, bool value): Saves a boolean value associated with the key.

-• setInt(String key, int value): Stores an integer value associated with the key.
+• setInt(String key, int value): Saves an integer value associated with the key.

-• setDouble(String key, double value): Stores a decimal value associated with the key.
+• setDouble(String key, double value): Saves a decimal value associated with the key.

-• setString(String key, String value): Stores a text value associated with the key.
+• setString(String key, String value): Saves a text value associated with the key.

-• setStringList(String key, List<String> value): Stores a list of text values associated with the key.
+• setStringList(String key, List<String> value): Saves a list of text values associated with the key.

 • remove(String key): Removes the key-value pair associated with the specified key.